|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Editorial Staff and Contributors

 Smallpox is a viral infection.
-It is contagious and can be deadly.
+It is highly contagious and can be deadly.
 The disease was eliminated worldwide.
 This was done through global immunization programs.
 The last known natural occurring human case was in 1977.
 Governments have studied its use as a germ-warfare weapon.
 As a weapon, it would be released in the air.
 Those exposed could develop the disease.
 They would then pass it to other people.

 Smallpox is caused by a virus called Variola major.
 It is spread: